haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 ```
 ## unary

 arguments: none.
 deterministic.

-> Produce a hole for a single-parameter function, as well as a hole forits argument.
-The argument holes are completely unconstrained, andwill be solved before the function.
+> Produce a hole for a single-parameter function, as well as a hole for its argument.
+The argument holes are completely unconstrained, and will be solved before the function.

 ### Example

-> In the example below, the variable `a` is free, and will unifyto the resulting extract from any subsequent tactic.
+> In the example below, the variable `a` is free, and will unify to the resulting extract from any subsequent tactic.

 Given: